boltlabs-inc/key-mgmt-spec/system-functionalities.md

     - The context `NULL` is for internal testing and system extensibility purposes and does not currently provide a function for the asset owner.

 ### Import a Secret
+There are two ways to import a secret into the system, depending on whether or not the asset owners wishes to keep a copy of the key in local storage.

+Usage guidance: We do not recommend using imported keys for high-risk applications.An imported key may have been compromised prior to import.

+Non-normative note: In the following two protocols, the additional context `"imported key"` provides assurance and usage information for the asset owner and does not provide any additional assurance for the key server.
+That is, the asset owner, even after recovering from a lost device, is still able to retrieve and leverage this contextual information in deciding how to use the given secret.

+#### Local import with remote backup
 This functionality allows an asset owner to _import_ a secret to the system.
 The imported secret is stored both locally and remotely at the key server.

 Input: